farcaster-project/RFCs/09-swap-state.md

 By ensuring that daemon output messages can be replayed safely, like tasks, the work already performed since the last saved checkpoint can be replayed safely.

 ## State digests
-State digests are messages sent by the daemon to the client to relay all information needed to construct the client interface and update the swap state.
+State digests are messages sent by the daemon to the client.
+They relay the information needed to construct the client state.
+The client state determins what is presented to user interface, by exposing the currently valid user instructions.
 These messages both allow the client to display the correct actions a user can perform and create the necessary instructions consumed daemon to continue the swap protocol.

 **Format**: